Other Electives

 ATHLETIC COURSES

-Athletes: For the 2025-2026 school year, please select your sport/s.
-If you play one sport, please select the one sport twice.
+Athletes: For the 2026-2027 school year, please select your sport/s.
+If you play one sport, please select it twice.
 If you play two sports, please select both sports as electives.
 Rosters will be verified by coaches.

 This course targets students in the academic middle–B, C, and even D students–with the desire to go to college and the willingness to work hard.
 This course emphasizes organizational and study skills, develops critical thinking, learns to ask probing questions, receives academic help from peers and college tutors, and participates in enrichment and motivational activities to make their college dreams a reality.